mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/01-Setting-Up-the-Table.md

       assert_equal [[1,2,3]], table.rows
     end

 To satisfy this requirement, the rows() method can no longer simply return an empty array.
 Ideally, we want to make this new test pass without causing the first one to fail.
-This is the most straightforward code that would make both tests pass:
+This is the most straight forward code that would cause both tests to pass:

     class Table
       attr_reader :rows